makkus/freckles/src/freckles/doc/security.md

 This is a topic you can do nothing about, but I think you should know how *freckles* internally handles passwords.
 Most importantly, to be able to make an informed decision on whether you want to trust *freckles* with your passwords at all.

-This behavious is highly [adapter](/doc/adapters) dependent.
+This behaviour is highly [adapter](/doc/adapters) dependent.
 As  the [nsbl adapter](/doc/adapters/nsbl) is the only functional one at the moment, I'll just describe that on here:

 - you enter the password in one of the ways described above
 - *freckles* keeps it in memory, and eventually hands it off to the adapter that runs the *frecklet* in question